Tutorial 10: Storing & Retrieving Data

 Prepare these exercises before coming to class.
 Plan to spend 30 minutes on these exercises.

-Exercise 1: Auction results baseline.
+Exercise 1: Auction Results Baseline

 (a).
 Read the CSV file located at data/auction_results.csv and examine its structure by completing the code below: